-1. receive the Cash Surrender Value within 5 years of the date of death;

-- 2. receive the Death Benefit in a lump sum; or - 3. apply the Death Benefit to an Income Plan, with income payments beginning within one year of the date of death.
+- 1. receive the Cash Surrender Value within 5 years of the date of death; - 2. receive the Death Benefit in a lump sum; or - 3. apply the Death Benefit to an Income Plan, with income payments beginning within one year of the date of death.
 Income payments must be made over the life of the new Contract Owner, or a period not to exceed the life expectancy of the new Contract Owner.

 Options 2 and 3 above are only available if we receive Due Proof of Death within 180 days of the date of death.
-We are currently waiving the 180 day limitation but may enforce it in the future.
+We reserve the right to waive or extend the 180 day limit on a non-discriminatory basis.
 Please refer to your Contract for more details on the above options, including terms that apply to grantor trusts.

-If the new Contract Owner is a non-living person (other than a grantor trust), the new Contract Owner must elect to receive the Death Benefit in a lump sum.
+If the new Contract Owner is a non-living person (other than a grantor trust), the new Contract Owner must elect to receive the Death Benefit in a lump